About

 Statement

 Duality has been a driving force in my art through much of my painting career.
-Whether that is in a more direct representation with multiple imagery or with a more internal struggle with the push and pull of beauty versus repulsion.
+Whether that is in a more direct representation with multiple imagery of my graduate and post graduate work or with a more internal struggle with the push and pull of beauty versus repulsion.

 Many different media exist in my toolbox but oil paint is my main mode of storytelling.
 The paintings have a life of their own that exists past the initial photographs and sketches that inspire them.
 The handling of the paint shows the motion of the arm as it manipulates the brush.
 The finished work provokes the viewer to find the balance within duality.